10 Things You Need to Know Before Purchasing an American Bulldog

 The average lifespan of an American Bulldog is around 16 years.
 That makes this a long-living breed that will be present for many years, so this is a commitment that you are making.

 One of the worst things you can do is buy a dog that you decide isn’t really in the life plan you created for yourself after a while.
 Dogs in the ‘bull’ family are often the ones overlooked the most at shelters, so you will not be doing your dog any favors by surrendering him; know that before you decide to by an American bulldog.

 It’s not the most active dog in the world, but the American bulldog does need something every day to keep it stimulated mentally and physically.
 Without something to stimulate this breed, it’s prone to becoming bored and destructive at home.

-These Dogs do Not do Well Alone
+10. These Dogs do Not do Well Alone

 American bulldogs are very into their families, and they are very loyal.
 They want to spend a lot of time with people, and they will not do well if they don’t.
 This means you cannot leave this dog at home all day long and then come home, ignore it and go out again.